Rigshospitalet-KFNM/DicomNode/docs/source/index.rst

 ======================================

 **Dicomnode** is a Python library for creating dicom-to-dicom post processing dicom nodes.

-It contains methods for converting from dicom into other formats such as nifti.
+It aims to standardize this type of server and conversion to and from dicom and other medical image formats, such as nifti.

+Tutorials are focus on writing pipelines can be found at :doc:`tutorials/tutorial_index`

+While documentation on the overall idea of the library and the inner working of the library can be found at :doc:`documentation/documentation`

 Source code can be found at: https://github.com/Rigshospitalet-KFNM/DicomNode

-Tutorials can be found at :doc:`tutorials/tutorial_index`

 .. toctree::